MacTirney/GrandMA3-API-Documentation/README.md

 Lua is a scripting language designed to support general procedural programming.
 It offers support for object-oriented programming, functional programming, and data-driven programming.
 Lua is implemented as a library, written in clean C.
+Lua code can be executed from plugins or directly in the command line using the [Lua Keyword](https://github.com/MacTirney/GrandMA3-API-Documentation/blob/main/Docs/Helpful%20Keywords.md)

-The GrandMA3 software supports Lua version 5.4.4 and all the built-in standard libraries.
+The GrandMA3 version 1.9 software supports Lua version 5.4.4 and all the built-in standard libraries.

 For more information on scripting with Lua see: [Lua Docs](www.lua.org).